Characters as they are depicted in Fate/type Redline.

 - Never Bring a Knife to a Gun Fight: Archer sneers at Saber and says that it's obvious which would win between a sword and a rifle.

-- Obviously Evil: Red and Black and Evil All Over?
-Check.
-Casually steps over the decapitated corpse of her enemy?
-Check.
-Perpetual Slasher Smile while murdering others?
-Check.
+- Obviously Evil: Red and Black and Evil All Over, casually steps over the decapitated corpse of her enemy, and has a Slasher Smile while murdering others.